nsrozak/DSC_RegressionMachineLearning/README.md

 	- Examine whether there is a trend or change in variation
 ### WashingtonHouseSales-KNearestNeighbors.ipynb
 - Implement K Nearest Neighbors with Sci-Kit Learn package
-	- Use random search and grid search to tune hyperparameters
-		- Maximize the negative mean squared error
+	- Use random search and grid search to tune hyperparameters by maximizing the negative mean squared error
 - Results
 	- Mean Absolute Error: 131426.5878
 	- Mean Squared Error: 58914690993.4774
 ### WashingtonHouseSales-KNearestNeighborsAnalysis.ipynb
-- Create graphs analyzing predicted price and actual price, and the absolute value of differences in predicted price and actual price
+- Create graphs showing relationship between predicted price, actual price, and absolute differences between predicted price and actual price
-	- Shows predicted price and actual price have a fairly linear relationship
-	- Shows some large absolute differences in prediction occur at all price levels, but the largest difference occurs at the highest price
-		- Homes sold in Seattle and East Urban have the largest absolute prediction difference
-		- Homes sold with a waterfront have the largest absolute prediction difference
-		- Homes sold with a view rating of 4 have the largest absolute prediction difference
-		- Homes sold with a condition rating of 5 have the largest absolute prediction difference
-		- Homes sold with 7 bedrooms have the largest absolute prediction difference
 ### WashingtonHouseSales-RandomForest.ipynb
 - Implement Random Forest with Sci-Kit Learn package
-	- Use random search and grid search to tune hyperparameters
-		- Maximize the negative mean squared error
+	- Use random search and grid search to tune hyperparameters by maximizing the negative mean squared error
 - Results
 	- Mean Absolute Error: 117519.3716
 	- Mean Squared Error: 44596532085.3743